SomnathKar000/Basic-TS-Setup/README.md

 1. watch: [“src”]

    - This tells Nodemon to watch the "src" directory for any changes.
    - If any file inside "src" changes, Nodemon will restart the application.
-2. ext: “ts”
-   - Specifies the file extensions that Nodemon should watch.
-   - In this case, it only watches .ts (TypeScript) files.
-   - If you also wanted to watch JavaScript files, you could use:

 2. "ext": "ts,js"